 Having enough money to set aside is hard enough in the first place.
 On top is that, saving is boring, interest rates at big banks are basically 0%, and you only see the benefit of saving when something bad happens.
 And by then it’s too late.

 Prize-linked savings accounts are a way to motivate people to save by making saving fun, giving people chances to win prizes with no potential for loss.

-What is prize-linked savings?
+What is a prize-linked savings account?